vivo-ontologies/academic-degree-ontology/README.md

 1. Work out deontic semantics.
 The conferring of a degree is a deontic act with two outputs: a role (degree recipient) and a document (the degree document).
 The degree recipient role is associated with rights, privileges and obligations.
-1. Provide working examples to represent what VIVO an currently represent -- a degree is conferred by an organization to an individual on a date with a type and a topic.
+1. Provide working examples to represent what VIVO can currently represent -- a degree is conferred by an organization to an individual on a date with a type and a topic.
 1. Other tests include creation of NamedIndividuals from the classes.
 1. Discuss with VIVO Ontology Interest Group